 Active Status Only – (e) A lawyer shall indicate on the lawyer’s annual bar dues notice whether the lawyer or the lawyer’s law firm: 1) elects to maintain the IOLTA trust account described in paragraph (d); 2) elects not to maintain the IOLTA trust account described in paragraph (d); or 3) does not maintain a trust account.
 A lawyer or law firm who wishes to change a previous election may do so at any time by notifying the Alaska Bar Association in writing.
 An IOLTA account may be maintained in or out of the State of Alaska.

 Substantive Law Sections

 Membership is open to all members in good standing.
 Members must renew their section membership each year.
 Section membership runs from January 1 – December 31 each year.
 Your first section is FREE; each additional section is $15.
-Section membership provides professional growth and development through: monthly meetings, Continuing Legal Education programs, a monthly newsletter, review of legislative and court actions, and e-mail list serves.
+Section membership provides professional growth and development through: monthly meetings, Continuing Legal Education programs, a monthly newsletter, and review of legislative and court actions.
 Section meetings with substantive topics are approved for one CLE credit.

 Alaska Bar Foundation:

 The non-profit Alaska Bar Foundation raises and distributes funds to improve the administration of justice and provide legal services to the indigent.
 Your voluntary tax deductible contribution to the Foundation will aid in its continuing effort to fund programs designed to serve the public and the legal profession.